-- Firstly you need to quantify the search numbers in terms of the number of searches per month.
+- Firstly you need to quantify the search numbers per month.

 - Your existing keywords in English need to be adapted to Simplified Mandarin Character Sets, unlike on Google, the Chinese will typically search with longer more precise terminology.

 - Then you need to be practical, what can you realistically rank on with your firms budget?
-Consider time to rank, number of keywords and maintaining that position.
+Consider the time to rank, the number of keywords, and maintaining that position.

-A good SEO agency will have portfolio of highly ranked Chinese sites with weighting to optimize your site.
-They also have a strong of copywriters who can produce a lot of content to support this site, increase ranking and also create more backlinks.
+A good SEO agency will have a portfolio of highly ranked Chinese sites with weighting to optimize your site.
+They also have strong copywriters who can produce a lot of content to support this site, increase ranking and also create more backlinks.

 Web Development to Support Search Engine Visibility

-Front End refers to the previous strategies in link building and whilst back-end is an on-site audit that optimizes the site (think creating a clear road map) in terms of indexing, referencing, titles, keywords and descriptions.
+Front-end refers to the previous strategies in link building and while the back-end is an on-site audit that optimizes the site (think creating a clear road map) in terms of indexing, referencing, titles, keywords and descriptions.